awilli1186/wee-website/content/generator/config/intro.md

 ---
 name: Configuration
-heading: Site generator configuration
+heading: Site generator settings and preferences
+global:
+  seoTitle: Static Generator Configuration
 ---

-The site file tells Grunt about your site.
-What is the path for the templates?
-Should the rendered output be minified?
-What sections are included?

-Let’s walk through the available settings.
+The site generator is setup through a simple JSON-based configuration file to define the project structure and output.